twistedfall/opencv-rust/README.md

   source
 * `opencv-34` - build against OpenCV 3.4.x
 * `opencv-4` (default) - build against OpenCV 4.x
-* `contrib` - enable the usage of OpenCV contrib modules for corresponding OpenCV version
 * `buildtime-bindgen` (default) - regenerate all bindings, requires installed clang/llvm (minimum supported version is 6.0), with this feature enabled the bundled headers are no longer used for the code generation, the ones from the installed OpenCV are used instead